RobotsOnDrugs/BDSM/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Paste your UserConfiguration.yaml and any steps need to reproduce the error.
-Provide any conditions needed to reproduce.

 **Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
+*What did you expect to happen?*

+**Actual behavior**

+*What happened instead?
+Paste any errors shown.*

+**Required information**

+*Paste your UserConfiguration.yaml here.*

+**System information**

+*Only Windows 10 version 2004 (10.0.19041) and above (including Windows 11) are officially supported.
+If you use a supported OS and believe your issue is specific to your version, provide that information here.*

+*If you are not using a supported OS, file a feature request or post a general question/comment instead to discuss support for it.*
  - OS and version: [e.g. Windows 10 22H2]

-**Additional context**
+**Additional information**

-Add any other context about the problem here.
+*Provide any conditions needed to reproduce and any relevant information to help explain the issue.*